 What information is collected?

-The information I collect from you which will include details of the issue you have raised with me, your name, address and other contact details as well as any other personal information required by the council service linked to your enquiry.
-The personal data you provide may also include special category information about you (also known as “sensitive personal data”) e.g. health or medical information, racial or ethnic origin.
+The information I collect from you will include details of the issue you have raised with me, your name, address and other contact details as well as any other personal information required by the council service linked to your enquiry.
+The personal data you provide may also include special category information about you or a 3rd party if, for example, you raise an issue relating to a service provided by Social Work or the NHS, ie, social care, health or medical information.

 Why this information is needed